wojo501/wojo501/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a student who is taking first steps into IT world! 😄
+I'm a student taking first steps into IT world! 😄

 You could find here university projects and my own ideas!
+It contains:
+- R, Shiny
+- Java
+- Python

 - 🌱 I’m currently learning JavaScript and machine learning in Python